The real truth about Faith is that none of us knows very many real truths, and very few of the Facts we believe are believed on much more than Faith.

-I thanked him for thinking so highly of me, and argued that while fanaticism is indeed a real thing, suggesting that I was glossing over Facts in lieu of an unyielding and unreasonable Faith was rather dubious.
-After all, so much of what he believed – things he called “Facts” – were taken on a matter of Faith.
+I thanked him for thinking so highly of me, and argued that while fanaticism is indeed a real thing, suggesting that I was glossing over facts in lieu of an unyielding and unreasonable Faith was rather disingenuous.
+After all, so much of what he believed – things he called “facts” – were taken on a matter of Faith.

 Even the Facts that he labeled as “Science”.

 This went over about as well as you would think it would.

 My acquaintance is not the only person who uses Science as a “fact” to dispute the “fiction” of Faith.
 This has been, for a long time, the basic tool that Atheists have used to present Christians and other religious folks as “crazy”, “unintelligent”, “unhinged”, or “Ender Bowen“.

 But I would argue that today’s understanding of Science comes with a lot of “taking it for granted”.

 In reality, it requires just the same amount of Faith.